NosPo-Studio/OCIFImageConverterCLI/README.md

 This fork is made to convert whole folders at once keeping the original resolution.
 To get a smooth work flow using OCIF images in bigger projects.
 But it can be used to convert single files with manual given resolution as well.

+# Uage
+`lua convertDir.lua INPUT_DIR OUTPUT_DIR OCFI_VERSION USE_BRIALLE USE_DITHERING OPACITY`

+Example:
+`lua convertDir.lua INPUT_DIR OUTPUT_DIR 8 0 1 100`

+you can call `lua convertDir.lua -h` or `lua convertImage.lua -h` in terminal to get more information about avaiable options.

 # Requirements
 ### Image converter
 For the imageConverter CLI frontend you need the following: